Sarah Mapps Douglass

 Sarah Mapps Douglass (September 9, 1806 – September 8, 1882) was an American educator, abolitionist, writer, and public lecturer.
-Her painted images on her written letters may be the first or earliest surviving examples of signed paintings by an African-American woman.
+Her painted images on her written letters may be the first or earliest surviving examples of signed paintings by an African American woman.
 These paintings are contained within the Cassey Dickerson Album, a rare collection of 19th-century friendship letters between a group of women.

+Douglass was the first African American student at the Female Medical College of Pennsylvania and was a founding member of the Female Literary Association and the Philadelphia Female Anti-Slavery Society.

 Early life and family

 Sarah Douglass was born in Philadelphia, Pennsylvania, to a prominent abolitionist family, the only daughter of abolitionists Robert Douglass, a baker, and Grace Bustill Douglass, a milliner and teacher.
-Douglass' grandfather, Cyrus Bustill, a Quaker who owned a bakery and operated a school run from his home, was one of the early members of the Free African Society, an early African-American charity organization.
+Douglass' grandfather, Cyrus Bustill, a Quaker who owned a bakery and operated a school run from his home, was an early member of the Free African Society.
 Douglass grew up among Philadelphia's elite, and according to C. Peter Ripley "[s]he received extensive [private] tutoring as a child."

 She is part of the Bustill family in Philadelphia.
-Her brother was artist Robert Douglass Jr. with whom she shared advertising space at his shop on Arch Street, where their family lived.
+Her brother was artist Robert Douglass Jr., with whom she shared advertising space at his shop on Arch Street, where their family lived.
 Her cousin was artist David Bustill Bowser.

 Education and career

+Teaching

-In the early 1820s, she attended college, and then taught briefly in New York City.
-In 1825, Douglass began teaching in Philadelphia at a school organized by her mother with James Forten, the wealthy African-American sailmaker, which she had also attended as child.
-Starting in 1833, she taught briefly at the Free African School for Girls, before establishing her own school for African-American girls.
+In the early 1820s, Douglass attended college, and then taught briefly in New York City.
+In 1825, she began teaching in Philadelphia at a school organized by her mother with James Forten, a wealthy African American sailmaker, which she had also attended as child.
+Starting in 1833, she taught briefly at the Free African School for Girls, before establishing her own school for African American girls.
 She was soon recognized as a talented teacher of the sciences and arts, and for holding her students to high standards.
 In 1838, the Philadelphia Female Anti-Slavery Society took over the school, retaining Douglass as the headmaster.
 In 1854, the school merged with the Institute for Colored Youth (now Cheyney State University) on Lombard Street, and Douglass become the head of the primary department, a position she held until her retirement in 1877.
 As a teacher, she was committed to giving girls equal opportunities to learn subjects which had previously been reserved primarily for boys, including mathematics and sciences.
 She was interested in various sciences herself, and kept her personal natural history cabinet in her classroom, which included a collection of various shells and minerals for her students to study.

 Douglass's role as an activist began as early as 1831, when at twenty-five, she organized the collection of money to send to William Lloyd Garrison to support The Liberator, which she also served as a contributor to.